ablestack/inversify-react/README.md

-#Fork Note
+# Fork Note

-A forked copy of the excellent inversify-react.
+This is a forked copy of the excellent [inversify-react library](https://github.com/Kukkimonsuta/inversify-react), intended for ablestack project consumption only.
 The primary driver for forking this library is change-control.
 The library is not well-established enough to include in production projects directly without an additional layer of abstraction and code-review (which this fork is intended to provide for ablestack projects)

+All the following documentation is from the original [inversify-react project](https://github.com/Kukkimonsuta/inversify-react)

 # inversify-react